Scroll for About

 If there is anything we can do to facilitate your visit to vFd then please contact us on firstname.lastname@example.org and we will do our very best to help in advance and on the night.

 In 2007 VFD - known then as Vogue Fabrics - emerged from the depths of Lyall (couture designer) Hakaraia’s home and studio basement.
 The building at 66 Stoke Newington Road comprised formerly of a Turkish dance studio, immigration office and flophouse, became the atelier base of Lyall’s fashion business, and the basement became a safe queer space attracting all sorts of waifs, strays and gays to party the weekends away.
 Word spread and the parties got wilder.
-The clientele, a mix of trannies, party people and transgender sirens, became a honey pot for any freak with attitude and a thirst for performance and late night discos.
+The clientele, a mix of queens, party people and transgender sirens, became a honey pot for any freak with attitude and a thirst for performance and late night discos.

 Over the last decade this clientele has turned into a strong community.
-Vogue Fabrics was reborn as VFD in 2015 is now one of the few remaining queer underground spaces which give home to a programme boasting everything from poetry readings, political meetings, panel discussions, film nights, live gigs and charity events (as well as lo-fi high-art gloriously trashy disco dancing, of course).
+Vogue Fabrics was reborn as VFD in 2015 is now one of the few remaining queer underground spaces which give home to a performance programme boasting everything from live art, poetry readings, political meetings, panel discussions, film nights, live gigs and charity events (as well as lo-fi high-art gloriously trashy disco dancing, of course).

 RandShe • Naked Boys Reading • Hot Boy Dancing Spot • Loverboy • Dirtbox • Meat • Cockheart